U.S. flag

 Establishing the Diagnosis

-Female proband.
-The diagnosis of X-OS is established in a female proband with suggestive clinical features and identification of a heterozygous pathogenic variant in MID1 by molecular genetic testing (see Table 1).
+Male proband.
+The diagnosis of MID1-OS is established in a male proband with suggestive findings and a hemizygous pathogenic (or likely pathogenic) variant in MID1 identified by molecular genetic testing (see Table 1).

 Option 1

-• Single-gene testing.
-Sequence analysis of MID1 detects small intragenic deletions/insertions and missense, nonsense, and splice site variants; typically, exon or whole-gene deletions/duplications are not detected.
-Perform sequence analysis first.
-If no pathogenic variant is found, perform gene-targeted deletion/duplication analysis to detect intragenic deletions or duplications.
+Single-gene testing.
+Sequence analysis of MID1 is performed first to detect missense, nonsense, and splice site variants and small intragenic deletions/insertions.
+Note: Depending on the sequencing method used, single-exon, multiexon, or whole-gene deletions/duplications may not be detected.
+If no variant is detected by the sequencing method used, the next step is to perform gene-targeted deletion/duplication analysis to detect exon and whole-gene deletions or duplications.

-• A multigene panel that includes MID1 and other genes of interest (see Differential Diagnosis) is most likely to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
+A multigene panel that includes MID1 and other genes of interest (see Differential Diagnosis) may be considered to identify the genetic cause of the condition while limiting identification of variants of uncertain significance and pathogenic variants in genes that do not explain the underlying phenotype.
 Note: (1) The genes included in the panel and the diagnostic sensitivity of the testing used for each gene vary by laboratory and are likely to change over time.
 (2) Some multigene panels may include genes not associated with the condition discussed in this GeneReview.
 (3) In some laboratories, panel options may include a custom laboratory-designed panel and/or custom phenotype-focused exome analysis that includes genes specified by the clinician.
 (4) Methods used in a panel may include sequence analysis, deletion/duplication analysis, and/or other non-sequencing-based tests.
-For this disorder a multigene panel that also includes deletion/duplication analysis is recommended (see Table 1).

 For an introduction to multigene panels click here.
 More detailed information for clinicians ordering genetic tests can be found here.